houmain/spright/README.md

 }
 ```

-For example, [spright.json](docs/spright.json) was generated from the [sample](#advanced-usage-example) above.
+This [spright.json](docs/spright.json) was generated from the [sample](#advanced-usage-example) above.
 As you can see, it is very verbose and only intended as an intermediate file, which should be transformed using the [template engine](#output-template-engine).

 ## Output template engine